amolinaro23/Azure-Sentinel-SIEM-/README.md

 ![image](https://github.com/amolinaro23/Azure-Sentinel-SIEM-/assets/164687651/9fecb9d9-35c1-42c3-b69f-85b5aadd7bb1)

 Make sure to save your map!
-What you can do, is buy the subscription to the
+What you can do, is buy the subscription to the ipgeolocation and allow the attacks to continue on and watch your map grow as more attacks happen.
+I choose to stay with the free trail and therefore only had 1,000 attacks logged.

+I hope you enjoyed the lab!
+It was very interesting to see all this happen in real-time and gave me vaulable experience with Azure.